User Guide

 LoggingLevels

 Logging levels for various loggers.
 Used by LoggingConfigImpl.
-Comma-separated list of items, in the same format as JDK logging.properties files :
+Comma-separated list of items, in the same format as JDK logging.properties files:

 com.wildebeest.myapp.level=INFO, hirondelle.web4j.level=FINE

-It is recommended to include hirondelle.web4j.level, to allow logging by WEB4J classes.
+It's recommended to include hirondelle.web4j.level, to allow logging by WEB4J classes.
 The default value for this item is:

 hirondelle.web4j.level=CONFIG